Steven Keats

-Steven Keats (born Steven Paul Keitz; February 6, 1945 – May 8, 1994) was an American actor who appeared in such films as Death Wish (as Charles Bronson's character's son-in-law), Black Sunday and the Chuck Norris thriller Silent Rage.
+Steven Keats (born Steven Paul Keitz; February 6, 1945 – May 8, 1994) was an American actor who appeared in such films as Death Wish (as Charles Bronson's character's son-in-law), Black Sunday, Hester Street and the Chuck Norris thriller Silent Rage.

 Early life and education

 Keats was born in the Bronx to Francis (née Rebold) and Daniel David Keitz.
 His father was born in Copenhagen, Denmark to Polish Jewish parents from Warsaw.
 His mother was born in New York, also to a Polish Jewish family.
 As a small child his father was the proprietor of a camera store and the family lived on Bryant Avenue in the South Bronx.

 He grew up in Canarsie, Brooklyn, New York.
 At the time of his graduation from Thomas Jefferson High School in 1962 he was living in Bay View Houses, a public housing project.
 After serving a tour of duty in Vietnam with the United States Air Force from 1965 to 1966, Keats attended the Yale School of Drama in 1969–1970.
 He is the father of photographer and actor Thatcher Keats and of Shane Keats.